Dracocybertech/african_tarot/README.md

 3. In the list of the tests, click on the play button of the tests you want to run.

 # Licence
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See [LICENSE](./LICENSE) for more information.